janjaali/scala-compiler-options/README.md

 ## Development

-This repository contains test projects in [./test](./test), one for each Scala version.
+This repository contains test projects in [./test](./test), one for each minor Scala version.
 The test projects are used to "integration" test this plugin while developing.

 ### Organize Imports